bealira18/Delivery-Pharmaceutical-Products/Readme.md

 ### Conclusion ###
 With this report we could conclude that we have learned a lot during this LAPR3 course.
 We have worked a lot with all the knowledge acquired during ARQCP, ESINF, BDDAD and FSIAP classes.
 During this project, we encountered several difficulties but we solved most of them.
 However, we think that we have achieved some of the what was asked.
-That said, we also realized how difficult, mainly due to the period we are going through.
-We also realized that sometimes working in groups can be quite challenging, since each has their own way of understanding things and your own pace.
+That said, we also realized how difficult the project showed itself to be, mainly due to the period we are going through.
+We also realized that sometimes working in groups can be quite challenging, since each has their own way of understanding things and their own pace.
 All in all, we can say that with the elaboration of this project we have increased our knowledge both in terms of Java® programming as also in terms of Oracle SQL®.
 We also augmented our portfolio by gaining the basic knowledge about a Test Driven Development way of work.